Phil Comeau: Career

 Filmmaker Comeau has directed and written numerous feature films in both drama and documentary, and television series in more than 20 countries.
 Some of his work has been translated into 27 languages and broadcast in nearly 190 countries.

 Drama

 He directed and co-wrote the award-winning feature Jerome's Secret, the first independent Acadian dramatic feature film (Canada), and two TV movies Crash of the Century (France), and Teen Knight (Romania and the USA).

-His credits in television drama include popular series such as Tribu.com (I & II), which garnered up to 1.3 million viewers in Quebec, La Sagouine, Lassie, Emily of New Moon, Pit Pony, Les couleurs de mon accent, World Legends.
+His credits in television drama include Tribu.com (I & II), which garnered up to 1.3 million viewers in Quebec, La Sagouine, Lassie, Emily of New Moon, Pit Pony, Les couleurs de mon accent, World Legends.

-Documentary and Docu-drama
+Documentary and docu-drama

 Comeau's recent award-winning feature documentaries include The Secret Order, Zachary Richard Cajun Heart, Acadian Music Wave, Secretariat's Jockey Ron Turcotte, and The Nature of Frederic Back.

-He also directed many documentary series including Risk Takers, Archeology, Walk on the Wild Side, and the docu-drama series Mayday, broadcast worldwide.
+He has also directed many documentary series, including Risk Takers, Archeology, Walk on the Wild Side, and the docu-drama series Mayday, broadcast worldwide.